-If the Authority becomes aware of a concentration that was not notified, in infringement of the Competition Act, the Authority may initiate an ex officio investigation.
-This investigation may also be opened when the Authority's Decision was based on false or incorrect information provided by the parties or when parties disregarded conditions or obligations imposed by the Authority.
-In the event of lack of notification, the Authority notifies the undertakings of the situation of non-compliance so that they may lodge the notification.
+If the Authority becomes aware of a concentration that was not notified, in infringement of the Competition Act, it may initiate an ex officio investigation.
+This investigation may also be opened when the Authority's clearance decision was based on false or incorrect information provided by the parties or when parties disregarded conditions or obligations imposed by the Authority.
+In the event of lack of notification, the Authority gives notice to the undertakings of the situation of non-compliance so that they may lodge the notification.
 The opening of this investigation may entail the following negative consequences to the undertakings concerned: